 One major point edited in in 2017: I'm Catholic!
 This is my holiday now.

-NB: To be fair, the internet itself has a growing crop of research, such as the wiki article on the Celtic holiday that is quite well done.
+NB: To be fair, the internet itself has a growing crop of research, and I'm not alone in this.
 But it's my blog so I can do this every year as long as I update it!